-Interior décor, office equipment, the building, office location, office layout, and other elements of the workplace all have subtle but direct impacts on the mindsets and psychological well-being of workers.
+Interior décor, office equipment, the building, office location, office layout, and other elements of the workplace all have subtle but direct impacts on workers’ mindsets and psychological well-being.

 Though the ROI of this investment may be difficult to quantify, it does affect workers.
-Asking workers for their input and ideas is a good way to get started improving the workplace.
+Asking workers for their input and ideas is a good way to improve the workplace.

 4. Simplify the digital employee experience

-The digital workplace and the physical workplace are intertwined and both affect mindsets, attitudes, and behaviors.
+The digital and physical workplace are intertwined and affect mindsets, attitudes, and behaviors.

-In fact, in today’s digital-first world, the digital employee experience may be even more important than the physical work environment.
-This was especially true during the COVID-19 pandemic, when many businesses became remote.
+In fact, the digital employee experience may be even more important than the physical work environment in today’s digital-first world.
+This was especially true during the COVID-19 pandemic when many businesses became remote.

 5. Invest in management and leadership training

-Research from Udemy discovered that 60% of employees think their managers needed more management training.
+A surprising number of people will say their managers need more management training.
 Gallup’s research agreed, suggesting that managers account for over 70% of the variance in employee engagement.

-Companies that wish to positively impact employee attitudes and engagement, therefore, should assess their managers’ skills, their employees’ feelings about their managers, and how management in one’s own organization impacts employee engagement.
+Therefore, companies that wish to positively impact employee attitudes and engagement should assess their managers’ skills, their employees’ feelings about their managers, and how management in one’s own organization affects employee engagement.